TheYuriG/blog_lessons/discord_create_channels/README.md

 > interaction.options.getString('rolecolor') ??
 > undefined; (lines 79 to 82)_

 If you noticed that we mention that `customrolecolor` overrides `rolecolor` on line 56, this is the reason why.
-Since a single role can't have two colors, we need to prioritize one of the inputs over the other and since it takes more effort to find a custom RGB hex code, we will assume that the user would rather use that color instead, in case they picked a `rolecolor` by mistake (or intentionally, since some users enjoy trying to break things just because they can).
+Since a single [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) can't have two colors, we need to prioritize one of the inputs over the other and since it takes more effort to find a custom RGB hex code, we will assume that the user would rather use that color instead, in case they picked a `rolecolor` by mistake (or intentionally, since some users enjoy trying to break things just because they can).
 Here we use the [Javascript Nullish Coalescing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) operator `??` to check if the user provided any custom value.
 If they didn't, then we check if they picked one of Discord's standard colors.
-If they also didn't, then we set the color as `undefined`, so a colorless role can be created as the default fallback.
+If they also didn't, then we set the color as `undefined`, so a colorless [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) can be created as the default fallback.

 > _color: chosenRoleColor, (line 91)_

-Finally, we use either the `customrolecolor` or the `rolecolor` or `undefined` to set the color (or no color) for the role we will be creating.
+Finally, we use either the `customrolecolor` or the `rolecolor` or `undefined` to set the color (or no color) for the [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) we will be creating.

-Now we have a role and the role can have a color, but what's the use of a role that no one possesses?
-Let's grant this role to some users.
+Now we have a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) and it can have a color, but what's the use of a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) that no one possesses?
+Let's grant this [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) to some [Members](https://discord.js.org/#/docs/discord.js/main/class/GuildMember).

 ## Creating a role and then granting it to members

-Granting a role to a member is very simple, you just need to access their [roles](https://discord.js.org/#/docs/discord.js/main/class/GuildMemberManager?scrollTo=addRole) and then add the [role](https://discord.js.org/#/docs/discord.js/main/typedef/AddOrRemoveGuildMemberRoleOptions).
+Granting a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) to a [Member](https://discord.js.org/#/docs/discord.js/main/class/GuildMember) is very simple, you just need to access their [Roles](https://discord.js.org/#/docs/discord.js/main/class/GuildMemberManager?scrollTo=addRole) and then add the [Role](https://discord.js.org/#/docs/discord.js/main/typedef/AddOrRemoveGuildMemberRoleOptions).
 Let's take a look at what that code would look like.

 ```js
 // ...